subframe7536/vscode-custom-ui-style/README.md

 # ❗CLAIM

-Untested on Linux and VSCode forks (Cursor, WindSurf, etc.) and currently I have no energy to adapte them.

-So if this extension breaks your editor, you can use [these more mature alternative extension](#credit)
+Untested on Linux and VSCode forks (like Cursor, WindSurf, etc.), and I currently lack the energy to adapt them.
+If this extension causes issues in your editor, please consider using [these more mature alternative extensions](#credit)

 ## Features